Zelgius0880/ATRover/README.md

 # ATRover
 This is a small project to make a rover with Android Things and a Raspberry Pi 3.
 It is controlled with Bluetooth and an Android app included in the **mobile** module.
-For now, it used Bluetooth LE to control the rover but it reveals quite inefficent.
-Replacing BLE by normal Bluetooth will comming soon.

 # Hardware (Deprecated)